stevengregory/watson-translator-node/README.md

 # Watson Translator with Node

 An experiment with the [IBM Watson](https://www.ibm.com/watson) Language Translator service using Node.
-This simple app uses the [Language Translator](https://www.ibm.com/watson/services/language-translator) to perform intelligent language translation.
+This simple app uses the [Language Translator](https://www.ibm.com/watson/services/language-translator) to perform intelligent language translation; simply enter a message into the prompt to activate Watson.

+![Demo](https://i.imgur.com/n3Drccp.png)

 The language model is set for English to Japanese, but can be changed in the `config.js` file.

-![Demo](https://i.imgur.com/n3Drccp.png)

 ## Requirements